 What's a bestseller anyway?

-The shop is currently closed due to the Coronavirus situation, but we can still order books and arrange delivery.
+The shop is currently closed due to the Coronavirus situation.
+Unfortunately we can't currently order any books in, but we can sell books we have in stock.
+We can take payment over the phone and deliver locally.
 Please email us and we'll do our best to help

 POEM OF THE WEEK